 Although aerobic metabolism is the slower of the two processes, it is far more prevalent and essential for our daily functioning.
 Representing about 90% of all cellular metabolism, aerobic metabolism is the process by which fats and carbohydrates are converted into usable energy in the form of ATP (adenosine triphosphate).
 Aerobic metabolism is counted on for the production of energy that can support sustained energetic needs, e.g., walking, jogging, daily exertions.

 The conversion of carbohydrates into energy is required every day, for all of your basic functional needs.
 This is why aerobic metabolism occurs constantly in the body.
-Aerobic metabolism is also the only means by which you body can extract energy from fat.
-Proteins can also be broken down and used as energy, through a process called ketosis, but this process is not nearly as efficient as the energetic conversion of carbohydrates.
+Aerobic metabolism is also the only means by which your body can extract energy from fat.
+The amino acids from proteins when broken down for fuel, which mainly happens when the body is short on carbohydrates or fats like during starvation or diabetes, can either be converted to glucose or glycogen, or ketone bodies through a process called ketosis.

 Despite being the slower of the two processes, aerobic metabolism is very efficient, and is able to squeeze 34 molecules of ATP from a single molecule of glucose.
 The additional byproducts include carbon dioxide and water.
 Aerobic metabolism consists of two different pathways, the Krebs cycle and the electron transport chain, both of which occur in the mitochondria, the energy factories of cells.
 The raw materials required for these two stages include water and oxygen, but the step preceding these aerobic processes is none other than anaerobic glycolysis, which we will explain below.